White Patients viewed as Primary Patients

 Advanced Urgent Care runs seven urgent care centers in Pennsylvania.
 Four of the locations are based in Philadelphia.
 Dr. Mehdi Nikparvar owns the PA medical centers.
 According to Williams, Dr. Nikparvar assigned a “race-based policy” for patients at the medical center on City Line Avenue in Wynnfield.

-Court documents stated the race-based policy required employees to “send all white patients for consultations with medical personnel before seeing African American patients.”
+Court documents stated the race-based policy required employees to “send all white patients for consultations with a medical personnel before seeing African American patients.”
 Dr. Nikparvar allegedly monitored the surveillance cameras to ensure the staff was in compliance with the policy.
 If any employee disregarded the policy, the managers were instructed to punish the employee.

 In addition to the racial policy, Williams alleged that Dr. Nikparvar would often use racial remarks and slurs in reference to the staff and patients.
 During one instance an employee was allegedly addressed as a “useless n-word.”
 On a separate occasion, a patient was called a “stupid n-word” lacking education.